 Photo essays should have a strong narrative arc, telling the story through images and informative captions.
-Horizontal format images are preferred as they look better on our site, but vertical images are also acceptable.
-All photo essays will only be commissioned upon seeing the images – please deliver the high resolution images via Dropbox (with a sharable link), WeTransfer or another file transfer system.
+Horizontal format images are preferred as they look better on our site.
+All photo essays will only be commissioned upon seeing the images – please deliver the high-resolution images via Dropbox (with a sharable link), WeTransfer or another file transfer system.

 Below are some of our favourite photo essays:

-We occasionally accept short, embeddable video (of about a minute or less) to accompany text stories.
-We pay US$200 to $400 per video, depending on length of video and the amount of editing required.
+We occasionally accept short, embeddable video (of about one minute or less) to accompany text stories.
 The amount (and length) will be confirmed with you upon commissioning.
-We pay on publication.

-For feature-length lead video (such as short documentaries of about 3 to 4 minutes), please request our video brief.
+For feature-length lead video (such as short documentaries of about three to four minutes), please see our video brief.

-We do not offer author bios unless you write for us regularly, but please provide your Twitter and Instagram handles, as well as a link to your public Facebook page (if you have one), in your submitted copy so we can include you in our social pushes.
+We do not offer author bios, but please provide your Twitter and Instagram handles, as well as a link to your public Facebook page (if you have one), in your submitted copy so we can include you in relevant social pushes.

 It is BBC policy to give every piece of content at least two edits.
 Please let us know if you’ll be off the grid for some time and unavailable for edits.